How to Use a Stethoscope: The Ultimate Guide

 The Importance of Knowing How to Use Your Stethoscope

-It is best to fit it properly, get used to maneuvering with it and ensure you can hear well through ear pieces before trying to use it in front of other practitioners, patients or peers.
+Make sure you know how to quickly fit it properly, and are used to maneuvering it.
+Ensure you can hear well through ear pieces before trying to use it in a clinical setting.

-Practice at home and get used to tuning the bell and diaphragm, positioning it in your ears and placing it around your collar.
+Practice at home and get used to tuning the bell and diaphragm on yourself or a willing friend or family member, positioning it in your ears and placing it around your collar.

 The best approach to learning about how to use a stethoscope is to start with its anatomy.